 Where to stay

 It’s worth spending a few days in Buenos Aires because it’s a great place for teenagers.
-We stayed at Faena Hotel (rooms from £311 per night) and used the services of English-speaking Elizabeth Georges.
-Rooms at Los Cauquenes Resort & Spa, Ushuaia cost from £280 per night.
+We stayed at Faena Hotel Rooms at Los Cauquenes Resort & Spa, Ushuaia cost from £280 per night.
 All organised through Aliwen Incoming.